Fort Qu’Appelle Sanatorium

 UPDATE 2015: As of 2015, the Sanatorium remains vacant and in serious risk of demolition by neglect.
 In the summer of 2013, the Village of Fort San issued a maintenance order to Echo Valley Resorts Limited requiring repairs to the Sanatorium buildings.
 In violation of the Heritage Property Act, however, the site’s owner as repeatedly refused entry to Village inspection teams.
 Forced to complete inspections from the public road, the team has observed serious deterioration to the property’s remaining heritage buildings.

-Location: Fort Qu’Appelle, SK
+Location: Fort Qu’Appelle, Saskatchewan

 Top 10 Endangered Places List: 2013